Krulknul/node-warden/README.md

 # NodeWarden
 NodeWarden is a Scrypto blueprint that intends to wrap validator owner badges, such that the node owner can create new badges with only specific privileges enabled: This allows node runners to do certain operations while conforming to the principle of least privilege.

-# Warning: this is a work in progress.
-Use at your own risk
+# Warning: This blueprint is provided on an as-is basis.
+Use at your own risk.

 # Terminology
 **Validator Owner Badge**: The NFT that is used to control a validator component